Bugle 4143 - Official Coronavirus Survival Guide

 One is keep your hands busy.

-So you've got to make sure your hands have something more important to do than scratch your face or stroke your own eyelids or whatever you like to do with your hands on your face.
+So you've got to make sure your hands have something more important to do than you know scratch your face or stroke your own eyelids or whatever you like to do with your hands hands on your face.

-that generally requires a fair amount of dedicated handwork alternatively smear your hands in molten tar you don't want that getting on your face you vain hypocrites another thing you can do is to go to sleep with one of the following recordings playing on a loop
+Another thing you can do is to go to sleep with one of the following recordings playing on a loop.

-Another way aside from not touching your face of avoiding the coronavirus is prayer.
+Another way, aside from not touching your face, of avoiding the coronavirus, is prayer.
+Obviously, one of the most statistically effective forms of disease avoidance historically.

 Or should you simply appeal to your deity to save the stock markets?